coste-v/kubernetes_infra_tutorial/Part2.md

       storage: 0.01M
 ```

-Here we create a resource that will allow the pods using it to read or write up to 0.01 Mega.
-The pods only know about the volume claim.
-And, behind the scene, the volume claim will choose among available volumes, the one with the right storageClassName.
+Here we create a resource that will allow the Pods using it to read or write up to 0.01 Mega.
+The Pods only know about the Volume Claim.
+And, behind the scene, the Volume Claim will choose among available Volumes, the one with the right storageClassName.

-Let's create the volume claim :
+Let's create the Volume Claim :

 ```bash
 kubectl apply -f kubernetes_files/part2/6_persistent_volume_claim.yml
 ```

-We know need to create a persistent volume backing the volume claim.
+We know need to create a persistent Volume backing the Volume Claim.
 Here is the resource file :

 ```yml
 # kubernetes_files/part2/7_persistent_volume.yml